Analysis of Kevin Stefanski’s Questionable Play-Calling: A Critical Review Following Browns’ Loss to Broncos

 Kevin Stefanski

-Kevin Stefanski (Credits: USA Today)
+Kevin Stefanski (NFL)

 Let’s not misunderstand the situation: Browns head coach Kevin Stefanski has admirably guided his team to victories despite numerous injuries this season, earning well-deserved praise.
 However, in the unpredictable world of week-to-week sports, accolades can quickly turn to scrutiny.
 Just one week after a hard-fought 13-10 triumph over the Steelers, Stefanski’s strategic prowess seemed to falter in a 29-12 loss to the Broncos.